xuranw/locCSN/README.md

 result.csn$pVal
 # [1] 0
 ```
-sLED-CSN have significant p-value for comparison ASD and Control groups for L4 cell group.
+sLED-CSN produces a significant p-value for comparison of ASD and Control groups for L4 cell group.

 #### leverage genes and DN genes

-We can also identify a small cluster of leverage genes corresponding to the non-zero entries of the sparse leading eigenvector.
-The differential network genes are the ones that explain 90\% of the variability among the leverage genes.leverage genes are the non-zero entries of the sparse leading eigenvector.
-We can get leverage genes and DN genes with code below.
+We can also identify the leverage genes, which are the non-zero entries of the sparse leading eigenvector.
+The differential network genes are the ones that explain 90\% of the variability among the leverage genes.
+To get leverage genes and DN genes use the code below.

 ```R
 # Leverage genes
 lev.L4 = asd.genes[result.csn$leverage > 0]